-Whilst a host of fashion’s biggest names have tried to cash in on the king of subcultures - skateboarding - Palm Angels is one of the few that actually has authentic ties to skate culture.
-Founder Francesco Ragazzi has spent half his life in Los Angeles, getting to know the West Coast skate scene and his 2014 Rizzoli book, Palm Angels, is a love letter to the sport of skateboarding.
-That Pharrell Williams wrote the foreword to the black and white book that documented the LA skate scene speaks volumes about Ragazzi.
+While a host of fashion’s biggest names have tried to cash in on the subculture of skateboarding, Palm Angels is one of the few that actually has authentic ties to skate culture.
+Italian founder Francesco Ragazzi has spent half his life in Los Angeles, getting to know the West Coast skate scene: in 2014 — a year prior to the launch of his own brand — he released a Rizzoli book called ‘Palm Angels’, which was a love letter to the sport of skateboarding.

-Interview with Palm Angels founder Francesco Ragazzi
+Palm Angels founder Francesco Ragazzi

 Palm Angels is your way of importing American culture back to Milan.
 What elements of American culture did you want to capture?

-As I always say, Palm Angels is an Italian reinterpretation of the American culture.
+As I always say, Palm Angels is an Italian reinterpretation of American culture.
 My collections are a hybrid of Italian and American sensibility typified by urban silhouettes, Californian iconography and expert Italian tailoring.
 This mix basically forms the DNA of my brand.

 I don’t believe in rules or boundaries when creating.
 I have always been of the opinion that strong frictions and mixtures spark bold outcomes.